computer-graphics-fall-2018-2019-haifa/project-space-cowboys/README.md

 git push
 ```
 **Never push large files to the remote repository!
 You should almost always only push code.
 Never push executables or build data**

+Note: This is how you commit changes manually from the command line.
+You can also commit changes using a dedicated graphical interface, such as GitHub Desktop.
+You can see how to do it in the videos linked above.

 Please refer to the git book for an explanation on the differences between those steps.
 You should be able to see your name online on your private repository: https://github.com/computer-graphics-fall-2018-2019-haifa/project-'Team_Name'.git